NB x GMCL x ECB- Banner-01 1200.png

 19.9.1.3.1.

-Where the side batting first in a 45 over game is all out in 39 overs then there are 6 unused overs, a rain delay of 1 hour in the second innings requires a reduction of 16 overs, in this case the reduction should be reduced to 10 and the umpires will notify the scorers of the 10 overs lost up to the proposed restart and the scorers will input the 10 overs lost into the CricHQ system and they will then notify the umpires of the D/L/S Revised Target generated to be notified to the captains.
+Where the side batting first in a 50 over Premiership 1 game is all out in 44 overs then there are 6 unused overs, a rain delay of 1 hour in the second innings (after having taken account of any remaining applicable Grace Period in the match) requires a reduction of 16 overs, in this case the reduction should be reduced to 10 and the umpires will notify the scorers of the 10 overs lost up to the proposed restart and the scorers will input the 10 overs lost into the CricHQ system and they will then notify the umpires of the D/L/S Revised Target generated to be notified to the captains.

 19.9.1.3.2.

-Where the side batting first in a 45 over game is all out in 30 overs then there are 15 unused overs, a rain delay of 30 minutes in the second innings requires a reduction of 8 overs, in this case the reduction should be reduced to nil and the umpires will notify the scorers that no overs should be recorded as lost and the game continues with the team batting second having the same number of overs as they did before the interruption.
+Where the side batting first in a 50 over Championship game is all out in 35 overs then there are 15 unused overs.
+There is a rain delay of one hour in the second innings (of which 30 minutes is disregarded because of the available Grace Period in the match ) leaving 30 minutes which requires a reduction of 8 overs, in this case the reduction should be reduced to nil and the umpires will notify the scorers that no overs should be recorded as lost and the game continues with the team batting second having the same number of overs as they did before the interruption.
 This also leaves 7 overs in the pot for any further weather interruptions.

 19.9.1.4.